wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 ### Configuration of DigitalOcean cluster

-So, the application developer choses the DigitalOcean Provider from the list of providers and provides his DigitalOcean access token.
+After choosing DigitalOcean Provider from the list of providers an access token needs to be provided.

-To spin up a new cluster in his/her account, we ask the app developer for minimal configuration details like:
+To spin up a new cluster in your account some configuration details need to be provided as well:
 * cluster region,
 * cluster name and
 * cluster capacity.

 [![screenshot](/learn/assets/deploy_do_new_cluster.png)](/learn/assets/deploy_do_new_cluster.png)

-All the app developer would have to do is provide three field's config values and the platform would automatically take care of spinning up a new cluster in his account.
+After providing these details WaveMaker spins up a new cluster in your Digital Ocean account.

-Also, the app developer can as well choose to use an existing cluster already present in his account.
+Alternatively, you may well choose to use an existing cluster already present in your account.
 [![screenshot](/learn/assets/deploy_do_existing_cluster.png)](/learn/assets/deploy_do_existing_cluster.png)

 This cluster is then associated with the live/stage phase of the release pipeline.

 ### Deployment of application to DigitalOcean cluster
-Once the live/stage phase of the release pipeline is associated with a cluster in DigitalOcean account, the app developer can now deploy his application to with a single **“Push”** button click from the Demo phase.
+Once the live/stage phase of the release pipeline is associated with a cluster in DigitalOcean account, you are now ready to deploy.

 [![screenshot](/learn/assets/Push_To_DO.png)](/learn/assets/Push_To_DO.png)

-There is no need for the app developer to write K8S specific yaml files or build any app images!!
+There is no need to write K8S specific yaml files or build any app images!

-Platform automatically handles the generation of dockerfiles, building of docker image, generating the K8S manifest files and deploys the application to cluster using K8S API's.
+WaveMaker automatically generates dockerfiles, builds a docker image, generates the K8S manifest files and deploys the application to cluster using K8S API's.

-Also, the app memory and number of pod replicas are completely configurable from UI by the app developer enabling him to take benefit of kubernetes features.
+Also, the app memory and number of pod replicas are completely configurable from UI.

 [![screenshot](/learn/assets/deploy_do_app_configuration.png)](/learn/assets/deploy_do_app_configuration.png)

-The good part is the app developer need not wait for the cluster creation process or the app deployment process as these are executed as jobs and run in the background enabling app developer to continue with the development.
+The cluster creation process and the app deployment process are executed as jobs and run in the background and the result will be notified in an email.

 ### What happens post the app is deployed?
 Now post deployment, the app developer is returned with a Service URL which is the URL of the deployed application.